MrWormsy/MiniChatWebsite/README.md

 We can create an account and log into this account

-We can send messages to everyone who is connected even if you are not logged (this will change in the future)
+We can send messages to everyone belonging to the conversation

+We are able to retrieve all the user's conversations

+You can't access to the ones you do not belong to